jofmi/agentpy/paper/paper.md

 # Acknowledgements

 This study has received funding through an ERC Advanced Grant from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 741087).
+I thank Jeroen C.J.M van den Berg, Ivan Savin, Martí Bosch, and James Millington for their helpful comments.

 # References